-In the event, at any time throughout the case management process, the case manager suspects an individual to be a victim of mistreatment, abuse, neglect, exploitation or a harmful act, the case manager shall immediately refer the individual to the protective services section of the county department of social services of the individual's county of residence and/or the local law enforcement agency.
-The agency shall ensure that employees and contractors obligated by statute, including but not limited to, Section 19-13-304, C.R.S., (Colorado Children's Code), Section 18-6.5-108, C.R.S., (Colorado Criminal Code - Duty To Report A Crime), and Section 26-3.1-102, C.R.S., (Human Services Code - Protective Services), to report suspected abuse, mistreatment, neglect, or exploitation, are aware of the obligation and reporting procedures.
+In the event, at any time throughout the case management process, the case manager suspects an individual to be a victim of abuse, neglect or exploitation, the case manager shall immediately refer the individual to the protective services section of the county department of social services of the individual's county of residence and/or the local law enforcement agency.

 8.393.2.B.
-Intake, Screening and Referral
+Intake/Screening/Referral

-- 1. The intake, screening and referral function of a SEP Agency shall include, but not be limited to, the following activities: - a.
-The completion and documentation of the intake, screening and referral functions using the Department prescribed intake, screening and referral instruments in the IMS: - SEPs may ask referring agencies to complete and submit an intake and screening form to initiate the process; - b.
-The provision of information and referral to other agencies, as needed, and the documentation of those referrals in the IMS; - c.
-A screening to determine whether a LOC Screen is indicated; - The identification of potential payment source(s), including the availability of private funding resources; and - e.
-The implementation of a SEP Agency procedure for prioritizing urgent inquiries. - 2.
-When LTSS are to be reimbursed through one or more of the publicly funded LTSS Programs served by the SEP system: - a.
-The SEP Agency shall verify the individual's demographic information collected during the intake; - b.
-The SEP Agency shall coordinate the completion of the financial eligibility determination by: - i.
-Verifying the individual's current financial eligibility status; or - ii.
-Referring the individual to the county department of social services of the individual's county of residence for application; or - iii.
-Providing the individual with financial eligibility application form(s) for submission, with required attachments, to the county department of social services for the county in which the individual resides; and
+- 1. The intake/screening/referral function of a SEP agency shall include, but not be limited to, the following activities: - a.
+The completion of the intake/screening/referral function using the Department's IMS: - i.
+SEPs may ask referring agencies to complete and submit an intake and screening form to initiate the process; - c.
+The provision of information and referral to other agencies as needed; - d.
+A screening to determine whether or not a functional eligibility assessment is needed;

-- iv.
-Conducting and documenting follow-up activities to complete the LOC Screen and facilitate the completion of the financial eligibility determination, as needed. - c.
+- e.
+The identification of potential payment source(s), including the availability of private funding resources; and - f.
+The implementation of a SEP agency procedure for prioritizing urgent inquiries. - 2.
+When LTSS are to be reimbursed through one or more of the publicly-funded LTSS programs administered by the SEP system, the SEP staff shall: - a.
+Verify the individual's demographic information collected during the intake; - b.
+Coordinate the completion of financial eligibility determination: - i.
+Verify the individual's current financial eligibility status; or - ii.
+Refer the individual to the county department of social services of the individual's county of residence for application; or - iii.
+Provide the individual with financial eligibility application form(s) for submission, with required attachments, to the county department of social services for the county in which the individual resides; and - iv.
+Conduct and document follow-up activities to complete the functional eligibility determination and coordinate the completion of the financial eligibility determination. - c.
 The determination of the individual's financial eligibility shall be completed by the county department of social services for the county in which the individual resides, pursuant to Section 8.100.7 A-U. - d.
-Individuals shall be notified by the SEP Agency at the time of their application for publicly funded LTSS that they have the right to appeal actions of the SEP Agency, the Department, and contractors acting on behalf of the Department.
+Individuals shall be notified at the time of their application for publicly funded long term services and supports that they have the right to appeal actions of the SEP agency, the Department of Health Care Policy and Financing, or contractors acting on behalf of the Department.
 The notification shall include the right to request a fair hearing before an Administrative Law Judge. - e.
-The county department shall notify the SEP Agency of the Medicaid application date for the individual seeking services upon receipt of the Medicaid application. - f.
-The county shall not notify the SEP Agency for individuals being discharged from a hospital or nursing facility or Adult Long-Term Home Health.
+The county department shall notify the SEP agency of the Medicaid application date for the individual seeking services upon receipt of the Medicaid application. - f.
+The county shall not notify the SEP agency for individuals being discharged from a hospital or nursing facility or Adult Long Term Home Health.

 8.393.2.C.
-Initial Level of Care Eligibility Determination
+Initial Assessment